-Peter Beilenson, M.D., MPH, is the president and CEO of Evergreen Health, a Maryland health insurance company.
+Peter Beilenson, M.D., MPH, is the former president and CEO of Evergreen Health, a Maryland health insurance company.
 Before founding Evergreen Health, Dr. Beilenson served as Howard County Health Officer from 2007 to 2012 and as Baltimore City Health Commissioner from 1992 to 2005.
 He is the author of Tapping into The Wire, a book focusing on urban issues highlighted in the HBO hit series, The Wire.

 Cleo Braver, Esq. is an attorney-turned-farmer and the owner of Cottingham Farm, an organic farm on the Eastern Shore.
 She is currently developing the Eastern Shore Food Hub Corp., which will aggregate and distribute within a 200-mile radius, the sustainably produced healthy foods grown by Maryland farmers.
 Ms Braver worked as General Counsel for a Baltimore corporation and also worked as an attorney in the non-profit world.
 She helped form the Environmental Committee of Talbot County Democratic Forum and serving as first Chair.
 That activism led her to give up being a "gentleman farmer" and becoming a certified organic farmer.